julijanjug/NOJ-project/README.md

 All code for data preprocessing and model building is located in folder /code.
 The project requires Python 3.

 ## Required libraries:
+Libraries can be installed using pip or conda comands.
 -numpy
 -nltk
 -lemmagen